gSchool/ada-CS-Fundamentals-Internship/08-graphs/02-graphs-algorithms.md

 In breadth-first-search we start with a particular node and visit each node connected to the starting point in the graph starting with the closest node to the starting point and expanding outward.

 We do so by adding each of the neighbors of the starting node to a Queue and then loop through the Queue removing an element and repeating the process with the neighbors of the current node.

+You can see breadth-first-search animated on [HackerEarth](https://www.hackerearth.com/practice/algorithms/graphs/breadth-first-search/visualize/)

+Breadth first search is a solution in a variety of problems including:

+- Finding the shortest path in a graph/maze
+- Solving puzzle games like a [Rubik's Cube](https://www.quora.com/How-can-solving-a-Rubiks-Cube-be-framed-as-a-graph-problem)
+- Checking to see if a graph is connected

 **Pseudocode**